-In the image processing laboratory, a variety of experimental setups can be created and used to study questions about optical metrology and machine vision.
+In the image processing laboratory, a wide variety of experimental setups can be implemented and used to investigate a wide range of issues from optical metrology, optical spectroscopy and machine vision.

 In addition to a platform for optical setups, a conveyor belt for line by line scanning sensors (line scan cameras) and an elevating platform for the vertical transport of independent objects for 4-sided inspection are available.
 Both of these transport devices are essential when the controlled movement of an object to be measured is necessary, for example, when implementing the light-section method or when performing realistic tests of methods for inline inspection under real-time conditions.